Aziz-Saries/frost-project/README.md

 - Tuned XGB Boost Classifer

 ## 🚀 Running the Project

-1. Install Dependencies
+### 1. Install Dependencies
-All you need is to have Python and pip installed.
+Make sure you have Python and `pip` installed.
 From the root directory run:

 ```bash
 pip install -r requirements.txt